 “So far, both cardiologists and [physicians] have focused mostly on reducing LDL cholesterol, but in the future, the focus will also be on reducing triglycerides and remnant cholesterol,” he says.

-If someone discovers that their cholesterol levels are not optimal, there are a few options available for treatment.
+If someone discovers that their cholesterol levels are not optimal, there are

 Focusing on heart healthy foods — which includes eating more fruits and vegetables, whole grains, nuts, poultry, and fish — is a good way to help improve these levels.
 It is also important to reduce the consumption of foods high in saturated fat and sugar.